hogehiga/jquery-textarea-formatter/README.md

     aaa
     aa

-You can see more example in `test` directory.
+You can see more examples in `test` directory.